 Say no to plastic storage containers to organize your pantry and opt instead for glass jars to keep your spices and dry goods fresh.
 They’ll also create a beautiful display!
 Check out this soap-dispensing dish scrubber made with a Mason jar.

 Use the Power of the Sun

-When the sun’s shining bright, use it as an opportunity to give your dryer a break and hang-dry your clothes.
-Your electricity bill will thank you.
-Increase efficiency in your laundry room with these simple storage and organization projects.
+When the sun’s shining bright, give your dryer a break and hang-dry your clothes.
+Your electric bill will thank you.
+Increase laundry room efficiency with these simple storage and organization projects.